ssdtools

-SSDs are cumulative probability distributions that are used to estimate the percent of species that are affected by a given concentration of a chemical.
-The concentration that affects 5% of the species is referred to as the 5% Hazard Concentration (\(HC_5\)).
+SSDs are cumulative probability distributions that are used to estimate the percent of species that are affected and/or protected by a given concentration of a chemical.
+The concentration that affects 5% of the species is referred to as the 5% Hazard Concentration (HC5).
+This is equivalent to a 95% protection value (PC95).
 For more information on SSDs the reader is referred to Posthuma, Suter II, and Traas (2001).

 install.packages(c("ssdtools", "tidyverse"))

-package (and key packages) can then be loaded into the current session using
+The ssdtools package (and ggplot2 package) can then be loaded into the current session using

 For more information on using R the reader is referred to R for Data Science (Wickham and Grolemund 2016).